Ismail Ibn Sharif: Background, early life, and accession to power

 Born in 1645 at Sijilmassa, Moulay Ismail ben Sharif was the son of Sharif ibn Ali, Emir of Tafilalt and first sovereign of the 'Alawi dynasty.
 His clan claimed descent from Hassan Ad-Dakhil, a 21st generation descendant of the Islamic prophet Muhammad.

 According to Al-Istiqsa, his mother was Mubarka bin Yark al-Maghfiri (d.
-1668), a Hartania slave from the Saharan Mghafra tribe (direct cousins of the Oudaya tribe as a cadet branch of it).
+1668).
+According to the historian Ibn Zaydan, she was a black slave belonging to the Saharan Mghafra tribe (direct cousins of the Oudaya tribe as a cadet branch of it) rather than a member of it by blood or milk.
 She was reportedly given as a concubine to Sharif ibn Ali by Sidi Ali Bou Dmia, when he was holding him in captivity under ransom.
 This remains contested, as it would have made his birthdate in 1637 around the time his father was captive, while he was born in 1645.
 Moulay Ismail claimed a fictive kinship with the Oudaya by referring to them as his maternal uncles even though Mubarka was, according to Ibn Zaydan, not related to the Oudaya by blood or milk.